-In tune with Louisville's public interest mission, Stiegelmeyer earned his J.D. from Northeastern, where he focused his studies in education law, particularly special education advocacy, and completed full-time co-ops with Cambridge Public Schools, Massachusetts Advocates for Children, South Brooklyn Legal Services and Kotin, Crabtree & Strong, LLP.
+In tune with Brandeis Law's commitment to public service, Stiegelmeyer earned his J.D. from Northeastern University School of Law in 2013, focusing his studies in education law and special education advocacy.
+While in law school, he worked as a full-time intern with Cambridge Public Schools, Massachusetts Advocates for Children, South Brooklyn Legal Services and Kotin, Crabtree & Strong, LLP.
 He also served as a Lawyering Fellow and Research Assistant for the Legal Skills in Social Context (LSSC) Social Justice Program.
-Stiegelmeyer graduated summa cum laude from the University of Kentucky with a bachelor’s degree in Linguistics.
+Stiegelmeyer graduated summa cum laude from the University of Kentucky in 2004 with a bachelor’s degree in Linguistics.

 A Kentucky native, Stiegelmeyer returned to his home state to establish his professional roots and reaffirm his personal ones.
 He lives with his partner and his geriatric cat Gutterball, both of whom love houseplants and naps.